Updated September 18, 2023

 - Complete style of case;

 - Plaintiff or Defendant's motion.

-Eviction matters are SET BY THE COURT on an expedited basis upon receipt of the pleadings and hearings are held EVERY Wednesday at 9:00 a.m. and 10:00 a.m.
-The Court does NOT allow telephonic appearances at pre-trials or non-jury trials.
+Eviction matters are SET BY THE COURT on an expedited basis upon receipt of the pleadings and hearings are held traditionally held EVERY Wednesday at 9:00 a.m. - 10:00 a.m. ** Due to the previous CDC limitations on evictions: Events will be set by the Court as needed, not on Wednesdays only.
+If an event is scheduled to take place via Zoom, details for appearance will be included in any order setting the hearing.
+The Court does NOT allow telephonic appearances at eviction mediations or final hearings without prior approval.
 All parties must appear in person unless the Court has granted prior approval to appear telephonically after proper motion has been filed.

 Instructions for the Completion of a Landlord and Tenant Action are located on the Clerk of Courts website.
 Parties are not permitted to submit Final Judgments for Evictions or Default Final Judgments for Evictions until the case is at that posture.
 Parties are not permitted to submit Writ of Possession Fees to the Court; they are to be submitted to the Clerk of Court ONLY.

 Division RD does not post suspension dates.
 All UMC and special set events are set scheduled with online services on available dates.

 Communications With Court, Stipulations and Proposed Orders

 This Court DOES NOT provide interpreters for hearings.
 Any party needing an interpreter is responsible for bringing their own interpreter to the hearing.